Why Get Custom Roll Forming From a Single Source? We've Got 2 Words

 It's an age-old argument in just about every industry, and there are a million articles debating the topic.
 This one will take you through the best way to source components through roll forming suppliers.

 It's true: Employing multiple sources lowers the risk of delivery failures as a result of disruptions at individual suppliers.
-And putting all your roll formed parts eggs in one basket with a single manufacturer that ends up being terrible can backfire badly.
+And putting all your roll formed parts eggs in the hands of a single manufacturer that ends up being terrible can backfire badly.

 But let's be optimistic!
 Choosing the right roll form service is a huge supply chain help in two ways: logistics and inventory.